harness/developer-hub/docs/self-managed-enterprise-edition/smp-supported-platforms.md

 ---
 :::info important

-Harness will no longer support KOTS based installations and upgrades beginning December 1, 2023.
-Harness customer support will not take any incoming questions on KOTs after end of business PST on December 1, 2023.
+Harness ended support of KOTS-based installations and upgrades as of **December 1, 2023**.
+Harness customer support will no longer take any incoming questions on KOTs.
 :::

 import Smp from '/docs/self-managed-enterprise-edition/shared/smp-supported-platforms.md';